Develop a Model That Complies with the AUTOSAR Standard

 The quick-start software takes the following steps to configure an AUTOSAR software component model:

 Configures code generation settings for the model.
 If the AUTOSAR target is not already selected, the software sets model configuration parameter System target file to

-autosar.tlcand Generate XML for schema version to a default schema value.
+autosar.tlcand Generate XML file for schema version to a default schema value.

 If no AUTOSAR mapping exists, creates a mapped AUTOSAR software component for the model.